HoGentTIN/linux-training-hogent/modules/network_ifconfig/030_network_ifconfig_theory.md

 ## route

-You can see the computer\'s local routing table with the `/sbin/route` command (and also with
+You can see the computer's local routing table with the `/sbin/route` command (and also with
 `netstat -r` ).